brack3t/brack3t.github.com/posts/django-formwizard.rst

         messages.error(self.request, _("Something went wrong creating your "
             "product.
-Please try again or contact support.")) return HttpResponseRedirect(reverse("shops:product_wizard"))
+Please try again or contact support.")) return HttpResponseRedirect(reverse("product_wizard"))

 The first thing I do is assign my forms to different variables for ease of reach.
 I have a few methods on my class for creating each of my model types.
 Each of these methods returns either ``True`` or ``False``, which makes my call to ``any()`` the absolute easiest way to make sure they're all successful.
 If they are, I dump the wizard's variable from the session, set a message, and redirect (as you should always do after a ``POST``).
 If not, I set another message and redirect back to the wizard view.
 This'll send the user to the last step of the form, just in case something else has come up.
+If, somehow, the user got to the ``done()`` step before completing the entire wizard, they'd be redirected to the last step they completed.

+The session variable is created by Django by appending an un-camel-cased version of your class name to the word "wizard_".
+This isn't specified in the docs anywhere, but you can see the build up of it `here in Github`_.
+I found it just by examining the ``request.session`` object in a PDB shell.

 One other method I overrode on the view is ``get_form_kwargs``.